zeldin/super-reu/docs/porting_guide.md

 128 Kbytes to 16 Mbytes of RAM is needed to back the external memory of the DMA channels.
-In the Chameleon implementation this is implemented with an external SDRAM, but internal memory resources could also be used.
-At least two memory ports (one read/write, one write only) are needed if the MMC64 function is desired, but accesses are allowed to take multiple cycles, and can thus be serialized if only one hardware port is available (as is the case with the SDRAM).
+In the Chameleon implementation this is implemented with an external SDRAM, and in the Orange Cartridge implementation by HyperRAM, but internal memory resources could also be used.
+At least two memory ports (one read/write, one write only) are needed if the MMC64 function is desired, but accesses are allowed to take multiple cycles, and can thus be serialized if only one hardware port is available (as is the case with the SDRAM and HyperRAM).

 Optional peripherals